 @Table

 Required class level annotation.
 The table or view should exist in database.
 The schema/catalog attributes set with @Table will override corresponding values on the SimpleJdbcMapper() constructor (if any).
+Note that table names with spaces are not supported.

 @Table(name="product")